 In prior work, we answer this with a novel approach combining domain-specific, security-related formal models (e.g., DY attacker) and fuzz testing.
-We have designed and implemented a first Proof of Concept fuzzer written in Rust, which found four new vulnerabilities in WolfSSL.
+We have designed and implemented a first Proof of Concept fuzzer written in Rust1, which found four new vulnerabilities in the TLS library WolfSSL2.
 This recent work has opened up various exciting new research questions we would like to explore in this internship.
-In particular, by building on this prior work, the main objectives are to design and implement a DY fuzzer feedback metric and to relfect the varieties of DY security properties in the fuzzer engine.
+In particular, by building on this prior work, an interesting project would to design and implement a DY fuzzer feedback metric, another one would be to reflect the varieties of DY security properties in the fuzzer engine.